GTM

 Explore 5Ws and 1H for Crafting Effective B2B GTM Plans here.

-Are there any types of GTM strategies?
+What are the different types of GTM strategies?

 There’s no one-size-fits-all solution when it comes to GTM strategies.
 However, there are types of GTM strategies that you should know about.
 According to your product and target audience, you can experiment with these types: